Chanting Points Memo: The Humphrey Institute Poll

 Republican businessmen are notoriously pro-illegal immigration.
 Pocket book trumps patriotism for some economic conservatives.

-8. Scott Hughes Avatar
+8. Scott Hughes Says:

 “Dayton is drawing 11% of Republicans as compared to the 3% of Democrats supporting Emmer. ”